 Use of wsa:Action and WS-Addressing 1.0 - Metadata

-WS-Addressing 1.0 - Metadata, Section 5.1 [WSAddrMeta] defines additional constraints on the cardinality of WS-Adressing Message Addressing Properties defined in WS-Addressing 1.0 – Core [WSAddrCore].
+WS-Addressing 1.0 - Metadata, Section 5.1 [WSAddrMeta] defines additional constraints on the cardinality of WS-Adressing Message Addressing Properties defined in WS-Addressing 1.0 Core [WSAddrCore].
 These constraints are defined for every message involved in WSDL 1.1 transmission primitives.
 The Profile requires conformance to this section when WS-Addressing is used in conjunction with a WSDL 1.1 description.

 R1142 An ENVELOPE that includes a wsa:Action SOAP header block and which is described using a WSDL 1.1 description MUST conform to WS-Addressing 1.0 - Metadata, Section 5.1.
 CORE TESTABLE BP1142a, BP1142b, BP1142c